svaarala/duktape/doc/hobject-algorithms.rst

 Only complicated core algorithms and built-in methods are covered.

-One important question is to identify the *exposed interface* of operations invoked from concrete object-related expressions of Ecmascript code.
+One important question is to identify the *exposed interface* of operations invoked from concrete object-related expressions of ECMAScript code.
 These primitives are also in almost 1:1 relationship with the internal bytecode operations.